Mcsavvy/alx-low_level_programming/0x00-hello_world/README.md

 ##### 5-printf.c
 This C program prints out exactly `with proper grammar,but the outcome is a piece of art,` followed by a new line using the `printf` function

+##### 6-size.c
+This C program prints out the size of various types on the computer it is compiled and run on.